- Pay-to-Play (P2P)

 Voice Bunny (probably the worst of the bunch) have talent working for pennies a word, requiring talent to chain themselves to a computer to win a (bunny) “race” for the lowest paying voiceover job on Earth.

 What can I say?
 Both the talent on these websites and those who run them have no integrity.
-The world can be an ugly place….and these would be the ugliest people in the voice over industry, in my opinion.
+The world can be an ugly place.
+These would be the ugliest people in the voice over industry, in my opinion.